banzaicloud/koperator-docs/docs/ssl.md

 | `truststore.jks` | Trusted CA certificate in JKS format     |
 | `password`       | Password for the key and trust store      |

-Koperator using JKS format based certificate for listener config.
+{{< kafka-operator >}} using JKS format based certificate for listener config.

-### For listener which is used for inner broker communication
+### Listeners used for internal broker communication

-In this **KafkaCluster** custom resource (https://github.com/banzaicloud/koperator/blob/master/config/samples/kafkacluster_with_ssl_groups_customcert.yaml ) SSL is enabled for all listeners and user provided certificates used.
-In that case when custom certificate is used for listener which is used for inner broker communication than client certificate need to be specified also.
-Client certificate will be used by Koperator, Cruise Control, Cruise Control Metrics Reporter to communicate on SSL. **ClientSSLCertSecret** is a reference to the Kubernetes secret where custom client SSL certificate can be provided.
+In [this **KafkaCluster** custom resource](https://github.com/banzaicloud/koperator/blob/master/config/samples/kafkacluster_with_ssl_groups_customcert.yaml), SSL is enabled for all listeners, and user-provided certificates are used.
+In that case, when a custom certificate is used for a listener which is used for internal broker communication, you must also specify the client certificate.
+The client certificate will be used by {{< kafka-operator >}}, Cruise Control, Cruise Control Metrics Reporter to communicate on SSL.
+The **clientSSLCertSecret** key is a reference to the Kubernetes secret where the custom client SSL certificate can be provided.
 Client secret data keys must be the same as the server secret.
-Client certificate must be signed by the same CA authority as the server certificate for the corresponding listener. **ClientSSLCertSecret** has to be in the **KafkaCluster** custom resource spec field.
+The client certificate must be signed by the same CA authority as the server certificate for the corresponding listener.
+The **clientSSLCertSecret** has to be in the **KafkaCluster** custom resource spec field.

 ### Generate JKS certificate

-JKS format certificates can be generated by openssl and keystore applications.
-This script also can be used to generate them: https://github.com/confluentinc/confluent-platform-security-tools/blob/master/kafka-generate-ssl.sh.
+Certificates in JKS format can be generated using OpenSSL and keystore applications.
+You can also use [this script](https://github.com/confluentinc/confluent-platform-security-tools/blob/master/kafka-generate-ssl.sh).

-Kafka listeners using 2-way-SSL mutual authentication.
-This is why important to set properly the CNAME (Common Name) and if needed the SAN (Subject Alternative Name) fields in certificates.
-In the following description we assume that the kafka cluster is in the kafka namespace.
+Kafka listeners use 2-way-SSL mutual authentication, so you must properly set the CNAME (Common Name) fields and if needed the SAN (Subject Alternative Name) fields in the certificates.
+In the following description we assume that the Kafka cluster is in the `kafka` namespace.

-For the client certificate CNAME must be "kafka-controller.kafka.mgt.cluster.local". (where .kafka. is the namespace of the kafka cluster)
+- **For the client certificate**, CNAME must be "kafka-controller.kafka.mgt.cluster.local" (where .kafka. is the namespace of the kafka cluster).
-For internal listeners which are exposed by a headless service (kafka-headless) CNAME must be "kafka-headless.kafka.svc.cluster.local" and SAN field must contains the following:
+- **For internal listeners which are exposed by a headless service** (kafka-headless), CNAME must be "kafka-headless.kafka.svc.cluster.local", and the SAN field must contain the following:

     - *.kafka-headless.kafka.svc.cluster.local
     - kafka-headless.kafka.svc.cluster.local
     - *.kafka-headless.kafka.svc
     - kafka-headless.kafka.svc
     - *.kafka-headless.kafka
     - kafka-headless.kafka
     - kafka-headless

-For internal listeners which are exposed by a normal service (kafka-all-broker) CNAME must be "kafka-all-broker.kafka.svc.cluster.local"
+- **For internal listeners which are exposed by a normal service** (kafka-all-broker), CNAME must be "kafka-all-broker.kafka.svc.cluster.local"
-For external listener you need to use the advertised load balancer hostname as CNAME.
-The hostname need to be specified in the **KafkaCluster** custom resource with **hostnameOverride** and the **accessMethod** has to be "LoadBalancer".
-You can read more about this override here (https://sdm-docs.eticloud.io/docs/kafka-operator/external-listener/?hostName#loadbalancer 5th section).
+- **For external listeners**, you need to use the advertised load balancer hostname as CNAME.
+The hostname need to be specified in the **KafkaCluster** custom resource with **hostnameOverride**, and the **accessMethod** has to be "LoadBalancer".
+For details about this override, see Step 5 in {{% xref "/docs/supertubes/kafka-operator/external-listener/index.md#loadbalancer" %}}.

 ## Using Kafka ACLs with SSL

 > Note: {{< kafka-operator >}} provides only basic ACL support.
 For a more complete and robust solution, consider using the [Streaming Data Manager](https://banzaicloud.com/products/supertubes/) product.
-> {{< include-headless "kafka-operator-supertubes-intro.md" >}}
+> {{< include-headless "doc/kafka-operator-supertubes-intro.md" >}}

 If you choose not to enable ACLs for your Apache Kafka cluster, you may still use the `KafkaUser` resource to create new certificates for your applications.
 You can leave the `topicGrants` out as they will not have any effect.